On the Energy Self-Sustainability of IoT via Distributed Compressed Sensing: System Description

 It is clear that this correlated EH model is akin to the signal correlation model.
-The motivation for using such a model relates to the fact that SNs that are close together are also likely to---in addition to sense correlated signals---harvest correlated amounts of energy.
-Further, these assumptions are also motivated by the following: \emph{i}) many energy sources, e.g., radio frequency (RF) energy~\cite{vullers2010energy,pinuela2012current} and vibration energy~\cite{pinuela2012current}, are known to exhibit exponential decay depending on the distance from the source; therefore, under the assumption of an RF source (or vibration source) and sensors located at various distances around it, both $\xi_c^H(i)$ and $\xi_k^H(i)$ would be exponentially decaying; \emph{ii}) the instantaneous operational state of the physical energy converter circuitry of every sensor is independent from that of other sensors~\cite{vullers2010energy,pinuela2012current}; \emph{iii}) the energy source can be modeled as a memoryless process since the energy availability for both RF~\cite{vullers2010energy} and vibration harvesting~\cite{pinuela2012current} fluctuate randomly across time.
+The motivation for using such a model relates to the fact that devices that are close together are also likely to---in addition to sense correlated signals---harvest correlated amounts of energy.
+Further, these assumptions are also motivated by the following: \emph{i}) many energy sources, e.g., radio frequency (RF) energy and vibration energy, are known to exhibit exponential decay, which depends on the path-loss in RF signal propagation; therefore, under the assumption of an RF source (or vibration source) and devices located at various distances around it, both $\xi_c^H(i)$ and $\xi_k^H(i)$ would be exponentially decaying; \emph{ii}) the instantaneous operational state of the physical energy converter circuitry of every device is independent from that of other devices~\cite{vullers2010energy,pinuela2012current}; \emph{iii}) the energy source can be modeled as a memoryless process since the energy availability for both RF~\cite{vullers2010energy} and vibration harvesting~\cite{pinuela2012current} fluctuate randomly across time.
 Overall, our modelling approach is expected to capture key elements of the EH process, in addition to retaining some degree of analytical tractability.